How to Get Published in the Wall Street Journal: A Guide for Executives

 WSJ's readership skews heavily toward senior business leaders, investors, and policy professionals.
 These are people who make capital allocation decisions, hiring decisions at the C-suite level, and strategic partnership decisions — often after consulting what they read in the Journal.
 A placement in WSJ Opinion is not just a credential.
 It is active participation in the conversations that shape business conditions across industries.

 For AI search authority, WSJ is one of the top citation sources for tools like ChatGPT and Perplexity when generating answers about business, economics, and markets.
-According to 6sense (2025), 40% of B2B buyers begin vendor research with AI.
-If you have a WSJ byline, there is a meaningful probability your name and perspective appear in AI-generated answers about your domain — often without you having to do anything additional after the article is published.
+Research from 6sense (2025) finds that a large share of B2B buyers now rely on AI to synthesize their needs and validate or shortlist vendors during the buying process.
+If you have a WSJ byline, there is a meaningful probability your name and perspective can appear in AI-generated answers about your domain — often without further effort after the article is published.
 That is compounding visibility that most marketing programs cannot replicate.

 What the WSJ Opinion Section Looks For